icerockdev/codelabs.kmp.icerock.dev/giphy-app-2-en.md

 ```
 This allows us to set `gifUrl` for `ImageView` from layout.
 Moreover on loading there will be progress bar and on error it will be error icon.

-### Create a Gif list View
+### Create a Gif list screen
-All that's left to do a view showing data from our common code.
+All that's left to do a screen showing data from our common code.
 Create `android-app/src/main/res/layout/activity_gif_list.xml` with the content:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>